9th Session of the Universal Periodic Review Working Group

 Delivered by Osman N. Tat

 November 1, 2010

 Thank you Mr. President:

-Bearing in mind these concerns, the United States makes the following recommendations:
+Bearing this in mind, the United States would like to make the following recommendation:

 1. The United States recommends that Malawi decriminalize homosexual activity.
 We view the decriminalization of homosexuality as integral to the continued protection of universal human rights in Malawi.
 It is also crucial to the urgent need to fight the spread of HIV/AIDS in Malawi.
 Although HIV/AIDS affects people irrespective of sexual orientation, criminalizing homosexuality may prevent individuals seeking information about or treatment for HIV/AIDS if they are afraid it may require them to reveal their sexual orientation.
 We remain disturbed by harassment and persecution based on sexual orientation or gender identity wherever it occurs.

 Thank you Mr. President